coping with lockdown

 Whilst some may be looking after their kids/home schooling don’t feel pressured to complete everything but get children doing more practical work such as gardening, baking, painting, arts and crafts.
 Set a timetable if you feel it may be helpful and allow them to nurture and enjoy their time at home.

 For those self-isolating please follow government guidelines but at the same time have a routine and try a new skill.

 Phone a friend, read a book, mindfulness, brain training games, home workouts, sit outside your garden, go for a walk ensuring 2m distance, watch a film, try a free online course.

 Stay calm, don’t waste food, follow good hand hygiene and contact One You Merton if you want support on eating well.

-For ways to keep active during the COVID-19 crises visit out Moving page
+For ways to keep active during the COVID-19 crises visit out Be Active page

 For support with your mental health during this time visit our Every Mind Matters page